soulhotel/yor-slideshow/README.md

 - You can modify `yor-slideshow.sh` by opening it in a text editor
     - line 4 ~ The slideshow is created based on folders found in `image_base_folder`, the default is `/Pictures`.
     - line 5 ~ Is the duration for each slide, by default each slide is a 30 second `duration_seconds` transition.
-- By picking a folder a new slideshow_foldername.xml will be created in the `image_base_folder` location.
+- When picking a folder a new `slideshow_foldername.xml` will be created in the `image_base_folder` location.
-- If the slideshow.xml already exist, it will erase and rewrite it.
+- If the slideshow.xml already exist, it will erase/update/rewrite it.